-- product collection every year. - materials in the collection increased significantly. - decreased. - innovative eco-friendly fiber. - year on year, reaching 80% in 2022. - · All-vegan materials are used in product accessories. - 100% recycled yarn is used in all the woven labels inside the waistbands. - All rivets are made with 20% recycled zamak. - average. - · Paper label suppliers with FSC certification are preferred. - The jacron back patches are made from FSC-certified raw materials.
+- Mavi aims to develop environment-friendly products and expand the sustainable product collection every year. - With Mavi becoming a member of Better Cotton, the use of Better Cotton-certified materials in the collection increased significantly. - The use of recycled and organic raw materials in fabrics increased.
+Recycled polyester and REPREVE® were preferred especially in product groups targeting the youth. - The use of water, energy and chemicals in fabrics, washing processes and accessories decreased. - Products with high environmental performance have been designed with hemp, the environment friendly fiber that consumes the least amount of water and TENCELTM, the innovative eco-friendly fiber. - The use of laser in distressed and worn treatments instead of washing increased by 10% year on year, reaching 80% in 2022. - · All-vegan materials are used in product accessories. - 100% recycled yarn is used in all the woven labels inside the waistbands. - All rivets are made with 20% recycled zamak. - · All back label notes are made from cloth material containing 65% recycled polyester. - For paper materials on the products, 50% recycled and recyclable paper is used on average. - · Paper label suppliers with FSC certification are preferred. - The jacron back patches are made from FSC-certified raw materials.